jcreinhold/intensity-normalization/README.md

 and use the several provided command line scripts to interface with the package, e.g.,

-    ravel-normalize -i t1/ -m masks/ -o test_ravel -v
+    fcm-normalize -i t1/ -m masks/ -o test_fcm -v

-where `t1/` is a directory full of N T1-w images and `masks/` is a directory full of N corresponding brain masks, `test_ravel` is the output directory for the normalized images, and `-v` controls the verbosity of the output.
+where `t1/` is a directory full of N T1-w images and `masks/` is a directory full of N corresponding brain masks, `test_fcm` is the output directory for the normalized images, and `-v` controls the verbosity of the output.

+To also install the [antspy](https://github.com/ANTsX/ANTsPy) package either append `--antspy` to your call to `setup.py` or `create_env.sh`.

 The command line interface is standard across all normalization routines (i.e., you should be able to run all normalization routines with the same call as in the above example), however each has unique options.